bmidget/kohana-assets/readme.md

-# JS and CSS assets libaray for Kohana 3.3
+# JS and CSS assets library for Kohana 3.3

 ## Usage example